bingeli1212/nitrile-preview/doc/DOC-html-text.md

 title: Text related CSS
 ---

-Following are CSS style related to styling text.
+Following is a list of CSS styles related to styling text.

     text-weight: